activisthandbook/activisthandbook/articles/join.md

 -   **📢 Tell people about Activist Handbook**

--   **💬 Learn from change-makers around the world**
+-   **🤑 Make a small donation to support us**

 You do not need to be an experienced activist.
 We will help you get started and give you training.
+Sign up to get started:

-<action-signup tags="newsletter,350-campaign" redirect="/next-steps/signup-350-campaign" buttonlabel="Join the campaign"><h2>Join our campaign</h2><p>There is no time for standing on the sidelines.
+<action-signup tags="newsletter,350-campaign" redirect="/next-steps/signup-350-campaign"><h2>Join our campaign</h2><p>There is no time for standing on the sidelines.
 We know 350 million is a large number.
 But we can do this together.
 Sign up and get involved:</p></action-signup>